TosbackCgusBridge-Bot/CGUs-versions/Joann/Privacy Policy.md

 *   You Tube
 *   Art Fire

-1-888-739-4120 | E-mail Customer Service© 2007-2012 JO-ANN STORES, INC. all rights reserved.
-JOANN.COM®  is a registered trademark of Jo-Ann Stores, Inc.
+1-888-739-4120 | E-mail Customer Service© 2007-2012 Joann.com, LLC. all rights reserved.
+Joann.com®  is a registered trademark of Joann.com, LLC.®